 Program Student Learning Outcomes At this level, 3 to 5 central goals describe what the students will have attained by the end of the program.
-Characteristics of Student Learning Outcomes at the Program Level: Encapsulates the knowledge, skills, and attitude that students are expected to learn from the program.
-Are the broadest goals for the program?
-Require higher order thinking skills (is a synthesis of distinct skills and specialized areas of content).
-Are evaluated or regularly updated each academic year.
+Characteristics of Student Learning Outcomes at the Program Level: Encapsulates the Are the broadest Require higher order Are evaluated or knowledge, skills, goals for the thinking skills (is a regularly updated and attitude that program? synthesis of distinct each academic year. students are skills and specialized expected to learn areas of content). from the program.